Antipurity/webenv/docs/FUTURE.md

         - Make sure that the Capture extension can be installed by actual humans.
     - Make the Capture extension usable by humans — or author a separate extension, so that `webenv.browser`s don't have to parse all that extra code (though it's once per startup, so it's cheap).
         - If `!navigator.webdriver`, do not start control automatically, but only manually.
 Provide a nice UI, with the server URL and the button to control the current tab, canceling if it gets closed.
-        - In non-Chromium browsers (wherever `chrome.tabCapture` is unavailable, [mainly Firefox](https://bugzilla.mozilla.org/show_bug.cgi?id=1391223)), use [`navigator.mediaDevices.getDisplayMedia`](https://developer.mozilla.org/en-US/docs/Web/API/Screen_Capture_API), even though it is much more error-prone for users (have to manually select the tab, and not anything else since there's no way to constrain the shown options).
         - Extra features for better control, mostly controlled through the popup:
             - 2 buttons for ±1 `directScore`, with the ability to bind them to in-page keybindings for convenience;
             - Allow viewing observations+predictions, exactly like `webenv.webView` does;